Healthy Homes Assessment Omahu

 Insulation Omahu

-Insulation needs to meet the R-values that are appropriate for your region.
+Insulation requirements to meet the R-values of your area.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – The rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – the rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-Find out all the details about the Healthy Homes insulation standard.
+Check out the complete details of the Healthy Homes insulation standard.

 Omahu Moisture Ingress & Drainage